tarsmachine/tarsmachine.github.io/index.md

 **Stage3: The Operating System for Human Knowldege**

-**In 5 Years**
+**Vision In 5 Years**

-We decentralize our knowledge and intelligence to a network with a customizable personal knowledge AI, so we can digest and iterate knowledge faster, deeper.
+We decentralize our knowledge to a network with a customizable personal knowledge AI, so we can digest and iterate knowledge faster, deeper.

 **Master Plan**

 1. Build a search engine for personal knowledge base
 2. Search network-driven knowledge
 3. Iterate knowledge with other knowledge branch owner in the network
-3. Use the unique data to train the customizable personal AI for the network
+3. Use the unique data to train the customizable personal knowledge AI

 ---